feuersteiner/sv-marketing/readme.md

 # SV-Marketing

+> Still in active development.
+> need to expose a variable? feel free to submit a PR.

 Build beautiful marketing sites with SvelteKit - A lightweight, customizable component library for static marketing websites.

 ## Features